mattpolzin/JSONAPI/README.md

 ### `JSONAPI.ResourceObjectDescription`

-An `ResourceObjectDescription` is the `JSONAPI` framework's representation of what the **SPEC** calls a *Resource Object*.
+A `ResourceObjectDescription` is the `JSONAPI` framework's representation of what the **SPEC** calls a *Resource Object*.
 You might create the following `ResourceObjectDescription` to represent a person in a network of friends:

 ```swift
 enum PersonDescription: IdentifiedResourceObjectDescription {